Deep Log-Likelihood Ratio Quantization

-The deep LLR quantization scheme consists of two parts: an autoencoder with a weighted loss function, a latent space of dimension three and a Gaussian noise layer active during training, coupled with a scalar quantization function applied after training is completed.
-Assuming the soft bits $\Lambda_i$ are computed for the current symbol using (\ref{eq_soft}), the goal is to store them in finite precision using as few bits as possible, with a performance degradation as small as possible.
+\begin{enumerate}[i)] \item An autoencoder with a weighted loss function, a latent space of dimension three and a Gaussian noise layer active during training. \item A scalar quantization function. \end{enumerate}

+Assuming the soft bits $\Lambda_i$ are already computed for the current symbol using (\ref{eq_soft}), the goal is to store them in finite precision using as few bits as possible, with a performance degradation as small as possible.
 Since soft bits with low absolute values are more prone to causing error propagation when perturbed in modern decoding algorithms (e.g., \cite{ldpc_errors}), we propose to use as distance function the weighted squared loss

 where $\epsilon = 10^{-4}$ prevents division by very small amounts and numerical degeneration.
 Thus, the loss function of the autoencoder becomes

 where $\Lambda_j^{(i)}$ is the $j$-th soft bit of the $i$-th training sample and $\tilde{\Lambda}_j^{(i)} = g\big(f(\Lambda^{(i)})\big)_j$ is its autoencoder reconstruction.